 Facebook is free and will always be.

 This is both true and false.
-It is true that you don’t need to pay Facebook money to use it.
+Indeed, you don’t need to pay Facebook money to use it.
 It is not true that you don’t need to pay anything to use it.

 Facebook is free for individual users, yet it is one of the world’s largest companies in terms of revenue.
-Seems absurd at first sight, but it makes total sense if you dive deeply into their business model.
+It sits seems absurd at first sight, but it makes sense if you dive deeply into their business model.

 Money is not the only resource you could provide to a business in return for a service.
-Some companies would take your data instead of money, and then turn it into more money than you could have paid to them.
+Some companies would take your data instead of money and turn it into more money than you could have paid to them.

 Facebook is one of those companies.
 They are a social network, but the network serves only as a hook for users.
 Under the surface, they serve as an intermediary between people and businesses that want to sell to those people.